Asymmetry Analysis of Bilateral Shapes: Analyses of the Cleft Lip Smile Data

-Our smile data contains $N=25$ subjects, of which $N_1=12$ are control subjects and $N_2=13$ are cleft subjects.
+We now illustrate the methods using the cleft lip smile data.
+The data is collected using the Di4D system \citep{BV2023} as described in Section \ref{sec:asym} and it has been pre-registered using the basis registration.
+This data contains $N=25$ subjects, of which $N_1=12$ are control subjects and $N_2=13$ are cleft subjects.
 There are $K=24$ landmarks on the lip periphery.
 Figure \ref{con002} shows the lip configuration in the $x$-$y$ plane.
 There are $K_P=11$ landmark pairs and $K_S=2$ solo landmarks.
 The landmark indices are summarized in Table \ref{lmindsmile}.
 The $M=3$ dimensional coordinates of these landmarks have been extracted at three frames: first (closed lip), middle (middle of the smile) and last frame (maximum open lip smile).
+We have $J=MK_P+K_S=35$.
 Let $g=1, 2$ denote the control and cleft groups, respectively.

-In the rest of this section several test statistics will be presented in two parts; combine-then-compare approach and compare-then-combine approach.
+In the rest of this section several test statistics as described in Section \ref{sec:test} will be presented under two headings ``combine-then-compare approach" and ``compare-then-combine approach".